Congratulations. You’ve gotten the data you need and placed it into a well-organized report. Your job is done, right?

 But don’t overlook them.
 Beautiful tables enhance the look of that key document you’ve worked hard to create.

 Before you read any further, you have a key decision to make: whether to use a table or a chart to display the information.
-You can usually arrive at that decision quickly by asking yourself one question:

 If it’s important that the report reader see individual data points, go with a table.
 If not, you’ll likely want a chart.